Jason Getsy: Conviction

-Getsy was convicted of aggravated murder and sentenced to death.
+Getsy was convicted of aggravated murder and attempted aggravated murder in 1996 and sentenced to death.
+Santine was convicted of the same charges the following year and received a 43-year-to-life sentence.
 The Ohio Parole Board voted 5–2 in favor of clemency because other people convicted in the same slaying were not sentenced to die.
 Ohio Governor Ted Strickland rejected the finding of the Parole Board after appeals to the Supreme Court of Ohio and the Supreme Court of the United States failed.

 Execution

 Getsy was executed by lethal injection on Tuesday August 18, 2009, at 10:00 a.m. in the death chamber of the Southern Ohio Correctional Facility in Lucasville, Ohio.
 He was pronounced dead at 10:29 a.m.
 In an apology made prior to his execution, Getsy stated, "To Chuck and Nancy Serafino and your loved ones, for all the pain I have caused you it is my earnest prayer that God grants you peace.
 I am sorry.
 It is a little word, I know, but it is true.
 For everyone else, God is so great that He gave His only son that I may be forgiven of all my sins.
 Even today I can say how blessed I am that the Holy Spirit lives in me."